MTV (Russia): Sale to Viacom (2002–2008)

 Despite the outflow of personnel, around the same time, the TV channel began to master other, new for itself television genres.
 From autumn 2004 to autumn 2008, MTV Russia held its own music awards ceremony — the MTV Russia Music Awards (RMA).
 And from 2006 to 2009, the MTV Russia Film Awards ceremony was held.
 In 2006, the channel launched a high-budget television series of its own production "Club".
 The success of the series among viewers allowed the TV channel to shoot the second series — "Hello, I'm your dad".

-From 2005 to 2006, the channel began showing more active foreign youth television series: "Klava, come on!", "Clinic", "Lascivious California", "Suckers", "Turkish for Beginners" and others.
+From 2005 to 2006, the channel began showing more active foreign youth television series: "Less than Perfect", "Scrubs", "Californication", "Skins", "Turkish for Beginners" and others.
 At one time in the mid-2000s, anime was also broadcast on MTV Russia (as well as on Muz-TV).
 According to the memoirs of Ilya Bachurin, the then program director of the channel, most of the innovations on MTV Russia did not meet the expectations of viewers and management: as a result, the channel's youth audience has sharply decreased.
 Since 2006, as well as on other decimeter channels of those years, interactive TV games in the Call-TV format were released on MTV Russia (in which to win it was necessary to call by phone and guess the encrypted word, personality or solve a mathematical equation).
-At different times there were TV shows "Catch your luck!"and "Catch your luck", in the daytime and at night.
+At different times there were TV shows "Catch your luck", in the daytime and at night.

 In June 2007, 100% of the shares of the TV channels "MTV Russia" and "VH1 Russia" were bought by the company "Prof-Media".
 The new owner immediately began the reorganization of the TV channel in order to convert it from music to entertainment.
 As part of this procedure, in January 2008, the general director Leonid Yurgelas was dismissed from the TV channel — the management of Prof-Media was dissatisfied with the results of his work on MTV Russia.
 If in the period 2004–2005, the share of MTV never fell below the 1-1.4% mark, then in 2006–2007, the share of the channel fell: in different months it ranged from 0.8% to 1.1%.